 Assessment: Our DELTA Course Consists of 3 Integrated Modules

-Module 1 comprises two written examinations of 1.5 hours each, to be held on Wednesday 06 June 2018.
-Paper one tests candidates’ knowledge of ELT terminology; writing and/or speaking sub-skills; and language systems (grammar, lexis, phonology and discourse).
-Paper two tests candidates’ knowledge of ELT testing; the aims, purposes and principles behind published teaching materials; and the principles and beliefs behind ELT methodology.
+Module 1 comprises two written examinations of 1.5 hours each, to be held on Wednesday 05 June 2024.
+Paper 1 tests candidates’ knowledge of ELT terminology; writing and/or speaking sub-skills; and language systems (grammar, lexis, phonology and discourse).
+Paper 2 tests candidates’ knowledge of ELT testing; the aims, purposes and principles behind published teaching materials; and the principles and beliefs behind ELT methodology.